esl/MongooseIM/doc/modules/mod_http_notification.md

 # How it works

-The module registers a `user_send_packe` hook - every time a user sends anything the hook is triggered, the module does the following:
+The module registers a `user_send_packet` hook - every time a user sends anything the hook is triggered, the module does the following:

 * checks whether http_notification is enabled (the `host` param is set)